strowk/foxy-contexts/examples/streamable_http_auth/README.md

 This is a simple example of how to use the streamable HTTP transport with the MCP server.

+It implements both OAuth2 protected server, authorization server as well as a client for another remote OAuth2.1 server, so that you can chain your authentication for example when your remote API also uses OAuth2, but it might not be OAuth2.1 compliant.

 You will need port 8080 to be free for this example to work.

 To start server, run this command: